Filter articles

 A collaborative solution

-HWR approached Catalyst with requirements to improve the OJT plugin for their organisation to replace their manual in-cab driving assessments.
-Raechel Wilson from HWR was so pleased with the solution that she shared her experience with a Tōtara User Group.
-At the user group, she connected with Ann-Marie Pickles from the Police College, and a new collaboration between HWR and the Police emerged.
+At the user group, she connected with Ann-Marie Pickles who worked for NZ Police, and a new collaboration between the organisations emerged.
 The two worked together to identify what features could improve the plugin further.
 Plus, because the Tōtara plugin is open source, their collaboration meant both organisations would benefit from new feature builds to the plugin.

 Key features of the additions to the OJT plugin included: